-Each year the Company prepares a five-year business plan which incorporates capital planning and dividend projections, consistent with the Group's business plan, to forecast how the capital position is expected to develop over the business planning period and consider the impact of the strategy on the capital position.
+The Company intends to prepare on a yearly basis a five-year business plan which incorporates capital planning and dividend projections, consistent with the Group's business plan, to forecast how the capital position is expected to develop over the business planning period and consider the impact of the strategy on the capital position.
 Performance against the capital plan is monitored on a regular basis and is used to inform decisions on the capital structure and dividend policy.